rawify/GPS.js/README.md

 Adding new protocols is a matter of minutes.
 If you need a protocol which isn't implemented, I'm happy to see a pull request or a new ticket.

+Functions
+===

+GPS.js comes with a few static functions, which help by working with geo-coordinates.

+GPS.Distance(latFrom, lonFrom, latTo, lonTo)
+---
+Calculates the distance between two geo-coordinates using Haversine formula

+GPS.Bearing(latFrom, lonFrom, latTo, lonTo)
+---
+Calculates the angle from one coordinate to another

 Using GPS.js with the browser
 ===
 The use cases should be rare to parse NMEA directly inside the browser, but it works too.